sqrew/tunes/README.md

 # tunes

-A standalone Rust library for music composition, synthesis, and audio generation.
+A standalone Rust library for music composition, synthesis, and audio generation with real-time, concurrent playback and control.
 Build complex musical pieces with an intuitive, expressive API — no runtime dependencies required.

 Perfect for algorithmic music, game audio, generative art, and interactive installations.